 NEW YORK—Mickalene Thomas is enjoying a major moment in her career.
 The artist’s dynamic work is on exhibit throughout the city—a Lehmann Maupin‘s Chelsea and Lower East Side locations, as well in Brooklyn, where she has a large solo show on view at the Brooklyn Museum.

 “How to Organize a Room Around a Striking Piece of Art,” Thomas’s new two-part exhibition at Lehmann Maupin, honors her mother Sandra Bush (a frequent, inspirational subject) in photographs and a film and explores her fascination with interiors.
-Rife with color, her striking domestic scenes are defined by her signature sparkly embellishments and disjointed scenes and slight shifts in space that are similar to collage techniques and reminiscent of the works by Romare Bearden.
+Rife with color, her striking domestic scenes are defined by her signature sparkly embellishments and disjointed rooms and slight shifts in space that are similar to collage techniques and reminiscent of the works by Romare Bearden.

 The large-scale canvases draw on a range of sources including “The Practical Encyclopedia of Good Decorating and Home Improvement,” a design anthology published in the early 1970s, the decade during which Thomas grew up and time period that lingers throughout her work.